Why do we travel? To broaden our minds? To see new cultures? To learn more about ourselves? The answer isn’t so simple…

 I’m wary of using terms like life-changing, they’re bandied around too often to the point where they have little value and even less meaning, but I think that trip really did change my life.

 I was set on taking a month to travel around with almost no budget and even less idea of what to expect.
+A few misconceptions about travel, a few ideas of what we wanted to see, that was pretty much it.
 I’m wary of using terms like life-changing, they’re bandied around too often to the point where they have little value and even less meaning, but I think that trip really did change my life.
 The heady mix of unfamiliar cultures, the quiet book-reading journeys, the sights, the people – it had me hooked.

-Throughout the course of those weeks, we climbed the Sagrada Familia (much more unfinished than it is today) with two Japanese guys who were our best friends for our time in Barcelona .
-We went to jazz cafes, bummed around in train stations, got lost in the Alhambra, celebrated Stacie’s birthday with cereal for all three meals (it was a Spanish bank holiday and we couldn’t cash our traveller’s cheques).
+Throughout the course of those weeks, we climbed the Sagrada Familia (much more unfinished than it is today) with two Japanese guys who were our best friends for our time in Barcelona.
+We went to jazz cafes, bummed around in train stations, got lost in the Alhambra, met a tonne of other female travellers, celebrated Stacie’s birthday with cereal for all three meals (it was a Spanish bank holiday and we couldn’t cash our traveller’s cheques).
 It wasn’t perfect, but it was more experience than I’d ever had before and I wanted more.

 I made a scrapbook of our travels, and when I look at it I feel a pang of nostalgia but also of pride.
 Pride that the excitement of a new place, a spectacular building, a visit to a museum – those things that I discovered on that first trip when I was 17 are still what I hold dear at 31.